jeffrey-xiao/dotinstall/README.md

 **postlink**: A list of scripts that will run after dependency installation and linking.

 **dependencies**: A list of dependencies of each package that will be installed by the detected package manager.
+Dependency installation will occur before linking.

-**overwrite**: If true (default), the symlinking will forcably remove existing files, symlinks, and directories.
+**overwrite**: If true (default), the symlinking will forcibly remove existing files, symlinks, and directories.

+**clean**: If true (default), dotinstall will remove all broken symlinks in all target directories.